• Home

 How to Turn Your Wall into a Giant Chalkboard

 We recently added a big chalkboard wall to our garage, and it’s such a fun and functional addition!
-In this post, I’ll show you how to make a large chalkboard for your own home.
+In this post, I’ll show you how to make a huge chalkboard for your own home.

 Do you ever get the urge to just cover an entire wall in your house with a giant chalkboard so you can draw on your walls whenever you want to?
 Have you ever dreamed of taking the blackboard right out of your elementary school classroom and plopping it into your home?